Alex Cooper (footballer): Club career

 In February 2020, he signed for Irish club Sligo Rovers.
 In August, Cooper scored a magnificent last minute freekick which secured a 2–1 win over Waterford FC.
 Cooper's goal proved to be invaluable as it helped the team to secure European football for the first time since 2013.

 On 9 July 2021, Cooper signed for Dumfries club Queen of the South in the Scottish Championship on a one-year contract.

+Upon signing for Queen of the South, Manager Allan Johnston said, "Alex has a great left foot and is an experienced player who can play in numerous positions.
+With his ability to play in defence and midfield that gives us options which is exactly what we need within the squad."
+During his time in Dumfries, Cooper also played in the 2021/22 Scottish League Challenge Cup final, in which Queen of the South lost to Raith Rovers.

+After leaving the club at the end of the 2021–22 season, he signed for Swedish side Gefle IF.
+After Cooper joined Gefle IF with a few months of the season left, Gefle IF went on to win the Ettan Norra title and secure promotion back to the Superettan League.

 International career

 Cooper made his international debut at the age of 14 and scored in a 1–1 draw for Scotland against Belgium, who had Eden Hazard playing.
 He represented Scotland at under-15 and under-16 levels including participation in the Victory Shield tournament.
 He also played for the Scotland under-17 side on seven occasions, featuring in the age group's European Championship.
 Cooper was involved in the UEFA under-17 European Championship in Turkey and named as a player to watch by UEFA.

 He signed for League of Ireland Premier Division side Sligo Rovers on 20 February 2020, turning down offers to stay in the United States for a third season, in order to be closer to his family in Scotland.